Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 2X Venom • 3X Magoo • 2X GrCh Casablanca

-Short, thick, functional — one of Venomline’s most trusted producers for compact build and headpiece.
+Short, thick, functional — trusted producer for compact frames, headpiece, and density.

 🐾 King V